Kinto/kinto/docs/index.rst

 Tutorial
 ========

-Sometimes it is easier to get started by following a tutorial.
-Learn how to store, manage and sync your data.
+Sometimes it is easier to get started by following a tutorial. :ref:`Learn how to store, manage and sync your data. <tutorial>`

 Using the HTTP API
 ==================